511205787/Phy_SSM-ICML2025/README.md

 - Python 3.11
 - CUDA 11.8 or 12.1
 - PyTorch 2.2.1+cu121
-(other variants that support s5-pytorch should also work)
+Note that other variants that support s5-pytorch should also work

 1. Clone this repo and enter its root directory:
    ```bash